IviweBooi/Personal-Portfolio/README.md

 ## 🎯 About

 This portfolio website represents my journey as a software developer and final-year Computer Science student at the University of Cape Town (UCT).
-It showcases my technical skills, projects, certifications, and provides a professional platform for potential employers and collaborators to learn about my work.
+It showcases my technical skills, projects, and certifications, and provides a professional platform for potential employers and collaborators to learn about my work.

 ### Key Highlights:
 - **Modern Design**: Clean, professional interface with smooth animations
-- **Responsive Layout**: Optimized for all devices and screen sizes
+- **Responsive Layout**: Optimised for all devices and screen sizes
 - **Interactive Elements**: Custom cursor, smooth scrolling, and dynamic content
 - **Contact Integration**: Functional contact form using EmailJS
-- **Project Showcase**: Detailed project presentations with videos and descriptions
+- **Project Showcase**: Yet to show detailed project presentations with videos and descriptions

 ## ✨ Features